surfaceowl/postgresql-python-go-aws-docker/README.md

 git clone https://github.com/surfaceowl/postgresql-python-go-aws-docker.git
 ```

+*2. Create a virtualenv named `venv` at project root using Python 3.8.*  <br>Assuming Python 3.8 is your system python, the command would be `python -m virtualenv venv`, otherwise - the command would be:  `<<absolutepath to python38 -m virtualenv venv`.
+As an example, on a Windows system with Python3.8 installed but NOT the system Python, installed in default location, the command might be something like: <br>  `C:\"Program Files"\Python38\python -m virtualenv venv`.<br><br>
-*2. From the top-level folder of this project, build the Docker images for each project containers from the included dockerfiles*<br>
+*3. From the top-level folder of this project, build the Docker images for each project containers from the included dockerfiles*<br>
 *A - database container - postgresql v12.*  Navigate into `/docker-postgres`, and run <br>
 ```
 docker build -t docker-postgres .